Every business has a bottleneck. Do you know what yours is?

 This is step three in the PushPals Method.
 Here is how it connects to the other methodologies.

 You are here.
 The Bottleneck Pop takes over once the business is running and keeps it growing by systematically removing whatever is holding it back.
+One constraint at a time.

 Our Growing Businesses programmes are built around the Bottleneck Pop.
-We help you identify your constraint, design the solution, and measure the impact — so you can get back to growing.
+We help you identify your constraint, design the solution, and measure the impact, so you can get back to growing.